Grenoble, Isere tourism & sightseeing

-Its 158,000 inhabitants and large student population have established the capital of the Isère department as an energetic center for mountain sports.
-It is also an important centre for academia - founded in 1339, the University of Grenoble now boasts 50,000 students and has helped to establish the city as a major center for research, especially in science.
+The capital of the Isère department is an center for mountain sports and it is also an important centre for academia: founded in 1339, the University of Grenoble now boasts 50,000 students which has helped to establish the city as a major center for research, especially in science.

 Two rivers, the Isère and the Drac, wind through Grenoble and the Fontaine du Lion at the Place de la Cimaise symbolizes the two waterways with a statue of a lion (the Drac) grappling with a snake (the Isère).

 The lovely Place Victor Hugo is at the heart of Grenoble.
 The square is beautifully gardened in the middle and has a large fountain and it is surrounded by elegant buildings with late 19th century facades.
 The Rue de Bonne with its ancient gateway is where Napolean entered the city back in 1815.

 From here head towards the Jardin de Ville - always lively in the summer - and the old Hôtel de Lesdiguieres which was the town hall until 1967.